338rajesh/gbox/READme.md

 * In `m` dimensional space, a group of `n` Points are represented as a `m x n` matrix.
 That is each column is a point in `m` dimensions and each row represents a single dimension.
+* Starting with np.float32 for all computations.
+  * Later it should be made possible to use float or np.float64
+* Perform all operations in np.float32 unless otherwise specified
+* Perform in-place operations unless otherwise specified